Into the Woods (Brooklyn Nine-Nine): Critical reviews

-"Into the Woods" received positive reviews from critics.
+"Into the Woods" received generally positive reviews from critics.
 Jesse Hassenger of The A.V.
 Club gave the episode a "B" grade and wrote, "'Into the Woods' is another enjoyable episode of a show that usually provides enjoyable episodes.
 But its main story, wherein Jake and Charles take Terry on a guys' camping weekend to alleviate his building stress, features a lot of shopworn bad-camping-trip material."
 Allie Pape from Vulture gave the show a 4 star rating out of 5 and wrote, "Tonight's installment was a little paint-by-numbers in terms of character growth and lessons learned, but it still had … character growth and lessons learned, which hasn't always been one of the show’s strong points when compared with its success at being a straight-up joke-delivery machine."

 Alan Sepinwall of HitFix wrote, "The separate components of an episode like this are really good, but they somehow add up to less than the sum of the individual parts."
 Andy Crump of Paste gave the episode a 7.5 rating and wrote, "So 'Into the Woods' is an amazing anomaly in Brooklyn Nine-Nine's life cycle, offering up exactly what we want and need from the show as well as a few developments that are atypical to the characterizations of its ensemble."